 Her love for all things Southern arose from a sabbatical year.
 In 1987, Mary and Stephen first traveled to the south of Spain, living in an Andalusian fishing village called La Cala.
 After seven months abroad and, hoping to extend their time away, they sought a warm—and more affordable—locale.
 The romance of Charleston, South Carolina, its Spanish moss, antebellum architecture, and rich cultural life beckoned.

 Settling into a rented house on Seabrook Island, Mary fell in love with the people, language, and rural beauty of her new home.
 Following a lifelong desire to ride horses, she took a position mucking stalls at the local equestrian center and embraced riding, finding her match in an Appaloosa named King of Harts.
 After a year, the sabbatical ended and the couple returned to life in Boston, but the passion for Southern culture remained with them.
-They were able to return permanently to Seabrook Island in 2008, where they currently reside with their cat and an elderly King of Harts.
+A few short months after they returned to Boston, Hurricane Hugo struck their beloved Charleston.
+That ornery Appaloosa, King of Harts, was suddenly for sale.
+Mary managed to acquire him and thus began a different kind of life-long love affair.
+Mary, Stephen, their two cats and King of Harts were able to return permanently to South Carolina in 2008.